cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 The request format _**may**_ be specific to each AnonCreds Object Method.
 However, the response format _**should**_ be standardised to enable any AnonCreds supported application to understand the object, without needing custom or method-specific logic.

-### cheqd Status List Entry Request format
+### cheqd Status List Request format

-The cheqd AnonCreds Status List Entry request format comprises of:
+The cheqd AnonCreds Status List  request format comprises of:

-1. A Resource file for the Status List Entry object content (e.g. `degreeStatusListEntry.json`); and
+1. A Resource file for the Status List  object content (e.g. `degreeStatusList.json`); and
 2. A Payload file (including the signing keys and additional inputs to create a DID-Linked Resource).

 Both of these inputs are required to provide the ledger enough information to:

 1. Populate a [cheqd DID-Linked Resource](../did-linked-resources/); and
-2. Compile a standardised AnonCreds revocation registry definition object in the [Response format](revocation-registry-entries.md#cheqd-status-list-entry-response-format).
+2. Compile a standardised AnonCreds Revocation Registry Definition object in the [Response format](revocation-status-list.md#cheqd-status-list-response-format).

-#### Status List Entry Resource file
+#### Status List Resource file

-Before creating any on-ledger resource transaction, it is important to assemble the required Status List Entry Content and save it as a file locally.
+Before creating any on-ledger resource transaction, it is important to assemble the required Status List Content and save it as a file locally.

-In the example below, the content should be saved as a file, for example: `degreeStatusListEntry.json` with the following content:
+In the example below, the content should be saved as a file, for example: `degreeStatusList.json` with the following content:

 ```json
 {